wilsonmar/wilsonmar.github.io/_posts/2018-04-03-microsoft-ai.md

 My contribution to the world (you) is a less overwhelming <a href="#LearningSequence">learning sequence</a>, one that starts with the <strong>least complex</strong> of technologies used, then more complex ones.

+TL;DR look for "PROTIP:" in this article highlight the author's hard-won experience.You likely won't find such information anywhere else.

 <a name="Competitors"></a>